der-bingle/scripture-references/README.md

     end_verse: 17,
 })

-// Parse a string (defaults to detecting English only) const ref3 = PassageReference.from_string("John 3:16-17")
+// Parse a string
+const ref3 = PassageReference.fromString("John 3:16-17")

-// Provide book names arg to detect any language const ref4 = PassageReference.from_string("Giăng 3.16-17", {jhn: "Giăng"})

 // Convert to string
 console.log(`See ${ref1}`)  // Defaults to English ("See John 3:16")
-console.log(ref4.toString({jhn: "Giăng"}, '.'))  // Provide i18n args ("Giăng 3.16-17")
-console.log(new PassageReference('ezk').toString(book_abbrev_english))  // Abbrev. names ("Ezek")
+console.log(new PassageReference('ezk').toString())  // Full names ("Ezekiel")

-// Detecting references in a block of text for (const match of detect_references("Multiple refs like Gen 2:3 or John 3:16 and Matt 10:8")){
+// Detecting references in a block of text for (const match of detectReferences("Multiple refs like Gen 2:3 or John 3:16 and Matt 10:8")){
     console.log(match.text)  // "Gen 2:3", "John 3:16", "Matt 10:8"
 }

-// Detection can be configured to suit different languages const exclude_book_names = []  // E.g. To prevent "so 1 is" matching as "Song of Songs 1" add "so" const min_chars = 1  // Default is 2 but Chinese can abbreviate books down to a single character const match_from_start = false  // Default is true but Chinese can abbreviate using a middle char detect_references("伯5：14", {job: "約伯記"}, exclude_book_names, min_chars, match_from_start)

 ```

 Bible book codes are the [same as USX](https://ubsicap.github.io/usx/vocabularies.html#usx-vocab-bookcode) but lowercase.

-See your editor's auto-suggestions or the source code for the variety of methods available for
+See your editor's auto-suggestions or the source code for the variety of methods available for inspecting and manipulating references.
-inspecting and manipulating references.
-The [fetch(bible) client](https://fetch.bible/access/client/) will automatically supply the names of books from existing translations so that you don't have to.
-See methods:

- * `BibleCollection.detect_references(text, translation_id)`
- * `BibleCollection.string_to_reference(string, translation_id)`
- * `BibleCollection.reference_to_string(ref, translation_id)`

-Note that `fetch_translation_extras(translation_id)` is required to be called and complete beforehand.